Son Heung-min: Sponsorship and media

 Son has a sponsorship deal with sportswear and equipment supplier Adidas.
-Since 2022, he was selected as brand ambassador for British luxury fashion house Burberry.
+Since 2022, he has been a brand ambassador for British luxury fashion house Burberry.
+In March 2023, Son was named as the global face of the Burberry's first campaign under its new chief creative officer Daniel Lee along with Georgia May Jagger.

-On 7 August 2022, Son has been named brand ambassador for Calvin Klein Underwear in South Korea.
+In February 2022, Son was selected as brand ambassador for American high-end luggage brand Tumi.
+In February 2024, he was upgraded to become a global ambassador for Tumi and appeared on its global campaign with the new TUMI 19 Degree Aluminum collection.
+On 7 August 2022, Son was named brand ambassador for Calvin Klein Underwear in South Korea.

 Son has two officially licensed NFT collections that have been released in collaboration with NFTStar (a sports fandom social platform with a web3 community) that are available for purchase on OpenSea.
 His first NFT collection is called the 'NFTStar Fan Pass – Son Heung Min', and the second NFT collection called 'Golden Shiny Boot' was a free mint project available for fan pass holders.